csiro-fair/marimba/docs/pipeline.md

     ) -> None:

     self.logger.info(f"Importing data from {source_path} to {data_dir}")

-    file_types = kwargs.get('file_types', ".csv,.jpg,.mp4").split(',')  # Default file types
+    # Merge default file types with those provided in kwargs
+    default_types = [".csv", ".jpg", ".mp4"]
+    extra_types = kwargs.get('file_types', '').split(',')
+    file_types = default_types + [ftype for ftype in extra_types if ftype not in default_types]

     for source_file in source_path.rglob("*"):
-        if source_file.is_file() and source_file.suffix.lower() in [".csv", ".jpg", ".mp4"]:
+        if source_file.is_file() and source_file.suffix.lower() in file_types:
             if not self.dry_run:
                 copy2(source_file, data_dir)
             self.logger.debug(f"Copied {source_file.resolve().absolute()} -> {data_dir}")
 ```

-In this revised `_import` method, the `file_types` are extracted from `kwargs`.
-The method now checks each file to see
+In this updated `_import` method, the `file_types` are extracted from `kwargs` and merged in with the default file
-if its suffix matches one of the types specified in `file_types`.
-This example shows how custom `kwargs` can enhance
+types.
+The method then checks each file to determine if its suffix matches with the types listed in `file_types`.
+This
-the flexibility of pipeline operations, allowing for customizable, dynamic, and context-sensitive data handling
+example shows how custom `kwargs` can be used to enhance the flexibility of Pipeline operations, providing customizable,
-within Marimba.
+dynamic, and context-aware data processing within Marimba.

 ---